Tom-Clare/Djangotes/README.md

 Activate your virtual environment: `. [environment-name]/bin/activate`

-Ensure your pip program will run from the virtual environment: `which pip` (Expected output: `[directory to proj root]/[environment-name]/bin/pip)
+Ensure your pip program will run from the virtual environment: `which pip` (Expected output: `[directory to proj root]/[environment-name]/bin/pip`, not your global pip that is located in `.local/something or other`)

-Install Django with your virtual environment's pip: `pip install django`
+Install Django with your virtual environment's pip: `pip install django`.
+This will install localally and not globally.

 Navigate `[proj root]/Djangotes`.
 This directory should contain `Djangotes`, `notes`, `manage.py`, and some DB file.